 When the courts re-opened, I returned for the continuation of the that custody trial.
 I was certain that these parents would have resolved their differences in light what had just happened.
 I could not believe that the two “adults” went right back to fighting about their children, instead of coming to a resolution.

 While 9/11 wasn’t the sole impetus for changing my professional direction, as I had been becoming increasingly frustrated with my law practice for a while, it was the tipping point.
 After that, I decided that I needed to get out of family law.
-My new professional goal was to help people like my mother-in-law save their family’s homes and life savings from the costs of long-term care.
+My professional mission is to help people like my mother-in-law save their family homes and life savings from the costs of long-term care.

 It was then that the idea of Safe Harbor Wills & Trusts was born.

-In my upcoming posts, learn how an idea borne from frustration, embarrassment and helplessness became a unique and growing law practice, now known as Safe Harbor Wills and Trusts.
+In my upcoming posts, I hope to share how an idea borne from frustration, embarrassment and helplessness became a unique and growing law practice, now known as Safe Harbor Wills and Trusts.

 When you need someone to help you with an elder law emergency, Medicaid, writing a will, probate, estate administration, guardianship, asset protection or creating a trust, call our offices in Syracuse or Watertown.
-We are here, when you need our help.
+We are here to help.